Skip to main content

 For lots more ideas on how to paint your garden furniture and more, check out the MissPompadour app.

-You need these accessories if you want to paint plastic garden furniture
+You'll need these accessories for painting plastic garden furniture

-Here you'll find some great tools to help you paint plastic garden chairs and the like.
+Here you'll find some great tools to help you paint plastic garden chairs & co.

-• varnish roller: You can achieve an even application of paint with our microfibre varnish rollers.
+• Paint Roller: You can achieve an even coat of paint with our microfibre paint rollers.

-• Sanding pad: You can roughen very smooth plastic surfaces before sanding.
-Use fine sandpaper or the MissPompadour Sanding Pad To Sand.
+• Sanding Fleece: To prepare very smooth plastic surfaces, you can roughen them before sanding.
+Use fine-grit sandpaper or the MissPompadour sanding fleece To Sand for this.

-• paint tray: P our the paint into a paint tray to make it easier to use.
-The flat paint tray is shaped so that you can easily hold it in your hand while working.
-The roughened surface removes excess paint from the paint roller.
-Special paint trays for brushes allow you to place the brush upright in the tray.
-With their ergonomic handle, you can easily hold these trays while varnishing.
+• Paint Tray: Pouring your paint into a paint tray makes application much easier.
+Our paint tray is designed to be held comfortably in your hand while you work, and its textured surface helps you remove excess paint from your roller.
+Special paint trays for brushes allow you to stand your brush upright.
+With their ergonomic handles, you can hold these trays easily when painting.